 A coconut dough filled with dulce de leche and a super easy lemon cream (made in the microwave!).
-Beautiful pie recipe for a brunch, Easter table, mother's day, or because you have a sweet tooth!
+This pie recipe is beautiful for brunch, Easter table, Mother's Day or just because you have a sweet tooth.

-I know most of you are enjoying spring, so I made this coconut lemon tart especially for you.
+Most of you are enjoying spring, so I made you this coconut lemon tart.

 Have you ever tried dulce de leche and coconut?
 It's one of the most magic combinations ever!

-So, we have a baked coconut tart shell, a layer of creamy and sweet dulce de leche and a lemon cream.
+So, we have a baked coconut tart shell, a layer of creamy, sweet dulce de leche and lemon cream.

 Let me tell you, again, that this lemon cream is made in the microwave in 5 minutes tops.
-A few minutes you guys!
-And you have a luscious lemon-flavored cream that you will want to eat by the tablespoon.
+A few minutes, and you have a luscious lemon-flavored cream that you will want to eat by the tablespoon.
 That's how good it is.

-The recipe is similar to pastry cream and you'll want to make it again and again and use it everywhere.
-Or eat it with a spoon.
+The recipe is similar to pastry cream and you'll want to make it repeatedly and use it everywhere.

-Maybe I overdid it with the amount of dulce de leche, because, you know, I'm the hugest fan being from Argentina and all.
-You should see my recipe archives if you're a fan too.
-So I think you should be a little more restrained, it will be good for the balance of flavors as the lemon cream and coconut in the dough will shine more.
+Maybe I overdid it the first time with the amount of dulce de leche because, you know, I'm the hugest fan, being from Argentina and all.
+So, I think a little restrain will be good for the balance of flavors, as the lemon cream and coconut in the dough will shine more.
 And that will be very good for the overall experience.

 Related recipes you might like: